thealidev/hitvm/README.md

+# `Decripted`

-`HiTV M - A Modified And Open Source Verson Of HiTV`
+HiTV M - A Modified And Open Source Verson Of HiTV
 # Build
 - Install `jdk` on your pc.
 - Modify Code On `source` directory then run `compile.bat` or `compile.sh` according to your operating system.